Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions: Introduction

-Here, we leverage molecular self-assembly \cite{dadosh_measurement_2005,jafri_nano-fabrication_2015, karthauser_integration_2020,jeong_high-yield_2017} to realize plasmonic molecular nanojunctions that operate at room-temperature, feature long-term functionality and a good degree of reproducibility.
-The devices comprise a self-assembled monolayer (SAM) of thiol-terminated molecules created on top of two lithographically-defined electrodes bridged via a nanoparticle.
-The thus formed nanocavity junctions provide significant plasmonic enhancement \cite{baumberg_extreme_2019} that allows for fast optical measurements to probe atomic-scale fluctuations at the metal-molecule contact through its impact on light emission mediated by the tunneling of electrons across the gap.
-The junctions can be studied over weeks and months, allowing us to thoroughly investigate the impact of atomic fluctuations in the junction on both its photoemission and electrical transport characteristics.
+\add{Here, we investigate single-molecule fluctuations within nanoscale plasmonic molecular junctions (PMJ) formed around a self-assembled monolayer (SAM) \cite{dadosh_measurement_2005,jafri_nano-fabrication_2015, karthauser_integration_2020,jeong_high-yield_2017}, which operate at room-temperature and feature long-term functionality.
+A SAM of thiol-terminated molecules is created on top of two lithographically defined electrodes bridged by a few nanoparticles.
+The idea of bridging nanoparticles between electrodes coated with SAM was proposed by Amlani et al. in 2002 \cite{amlani_approach_2002}.
+But for a long time, only the electrical properties of the molecular junctions were investigated.
+Kern\textit{ et al.} used a similar approach to trap nanoparticles with native ligands between pre-designed antenna structures to create a sub-nm gap and demonstrate electrically driven plasmonic emission by IET \cite{kern_electrically_2015}.
+The ligand molecules there merely played the role of an insulating spacer.
+Inspired by these approaches, we created electrodes with slanted sidewalls that are optimized for collection of the optical signal once a nanoparticle falls inbetween to form hybridized plasmonic resonances \cite{baumberg_extreme_2019}.
+A similar design was simulated, tested, and implemented as a dual-band nanoantenna in a previous work \cite{chen_continuous-wave_2021}.} These nanocavity junctions provide significant plasmonic enhancement that allows for fast optical measurements to probe atomic-scale fluctuations at the metal-molecule contact through its impact on light emission mediated by the tunneling of electrons across the gap.
+The junctions can be studied over weeks and months, allowing us to thoroughly investigate the impact of atomic fluctuations in the junction on both its photoemission and electrical transport characteristics. \add{ The devices continue to be dominated by molecular transport until they get damaged under too high voltage (several Volts), too large optical powers (mW/$\mu$m$^2$) or by electrostatic discharge (ESD).}